Sleep Apnea Treatment: Understand, Diagnose, and Treat Effectively at Clinique Dentaire Dr. Rita Issa

 • Jaw repositioning procedures

-The Dentist’s Role in Sleep Apnea Treatment
+The Dentist’s Role in This Treatment

 Dentists trained in dental sleep medicine play a crucial role in identifying and treating sleep apnea, especially for patients with mild to moderate cases or those who cannot use a CPAP, even if their sleep apnea is severe.
 With specialized training, a dentist can custom design and adjust oral appliances to improve breathing during sleep.